World Bank: Kristalina Georgieva takes office as acting president.

 Lebanon: Prime Minister Saad Hariri's government wins a confidence vote in parliament (111-6).

 United States: Heather Nauert withdraws her name from consideration as UN ambassador.
-On February 22 President Donald Trump nominates Kelly Knight Craft for the position.
+On February 22 President Donald Trump nominates Kelly Craft for the position.

 Argentina: Former cabinet chief (1995-96) Eduardo Bauzá dies.

 Israel: Prime Minister Benjamin Netanyahu appoints Transportation Minister Yisrael Katz as acting foreign minister.

 Japan: Kotaro Nagasaki takes office as governor of Yamanashi.

 Burkina Faso: Prime Minister Christophe Dabiré wins a confidence vote in parliament (84-19 with 23 abstentions).

 Norway: Former governor of Buskerud (1979-89) Ragnar Christiansen dies.

 Congo (Kinshasa): Former foreign minister (1999-2000) Abdoulaye Yerodia Ndombasi dies.

 Portugal: The government of Prime Minister António Costa survives a no-confidence motion in parliament (rejected 115-103).

 Kazakhstan: President Nursultan Nazarbayev accepts the resignation of the government of Prime Minister Bakytzhan Sagintayev.
 Askar Mamin is named acting prime minister.
 On February 25 Nazarbayev appoints Mamin as prime minister and he is approved by parliament; the new cabinet is unchanged in key positions.